 - Each parents financial situation.

 - Any prior abandonment.

 Parents can also agree on joint legal and physical custody.
-The most important factors to joint physical and legal custody include the ability for the parents to come to an agreement, child’s relationship with each parent, child’s preference, age and number or children and each parent’s employee consideration such as long working hours or traveling.
+The most important factors to joint physical and legal custody include the ability for the parents to come to an agreement, juvenile’s relationship with each parent, juvenile’s preference, age and number or children and each parent’s employee consideration such as long working hours or traveling.